Skip Navigation

 OT, MSOT, OTR

 is a Lead Mentor Therapist and an Occupational Therapist in the Pembroke clinic.
-She has experience in psychiatric facilities, daycare settings, and schools.
+She has experience in psychiatric facilities, day care settings, and schools.
 Her clinical specialties include working with children who have impairments in sensory processing and other coordination or learning difficulties to encourage the achievement of functional gross and fine motor skills, activities of daily living, and handwriting.
 She also enjoys working with toddlers and children with feeding difficulties.
 Amy has specialty training in sensory integration, the SOS approach to feeding disorders, Beckman Oral Motor Protocol, Therapeutic Listening, Integrated Listening Systems (iLs), Brain Gym®, Bal-A-Vis-X, and Handwriting Without Tears®.
-She has also expanded her expertise to include newborn and infant feeding and development.
+She has recently expanded her expertise to include newborn and infant feeding and development.
 She is also the Occupational Therapy Student Coordinator for all three clinics.

 Rachel Giza-Sisson